-It has already proved to be the right decision to swap Manchester City for Dortmund: former academy teammate Phil Foden has made 41 Premier League appearances with Pep Guardiola's side in the time that Sancho has made 78 in the Bundesliga, and the now-20-year-old has kept making the right choices since.
+It has already proved to be the right decision to swap Manchester City for Dortmund: former academy teammate Phil Foden has made 69 Premier League appearances with Pep Guardiola's side in the time that Sancho has made 104 in the Bundesliga, and the now-21-year-old has kept making the right choices since.

 Kids in the playground might try and beat their man twice, showing off years before developing a more mature head for the game, but Sancho only does it to open up space in the opposition defence.
 More than once the Englishman has found himself the furthest Dortmund player forward.
 His ability to skin his marker more than once simply gives teammates time to break into the box.

-Sancho's number of assists this season drill home the point.
-Thomas Müller is the only player in the league to have laid on more goals (21 to Sancho's 16), but eight of the Bayern man's assists have been for Robert Lewandowski, and he has teed up seven different players.
+Sancho's number of assists since his arrival in the Bundesliga rubber-stamps that point.
+Thomas Müller is the only player in the league to have laid on more goals (67 to Sancho's 64), but the majority of the Bayern man's assists have been for Robert Lewandowski.

-Sancho has assisted 11 different players this season - Paco Alcacer, Marco Reus, Thorgan Hazard, Nico Schulz, Julian Brandt, Haaland, Raphael Guerreiro, Axel Witsel, Mats Hummels and Dan-Axel Zagadou - and his tally would be yet higher if more of his nine further big chances created had been finished off.
+Sancho assisted 11 different players in the 2019/20 season - Paco Alcacer, Marco Reus, Thorgan Hazard, Nico Schulz, Julian Brandt, Haaland, Raphael Guerreiro, Axel Witsel, Mats Hummels and Dan-Axel Zagadou - and his tally would have been higher if more of his nine further big chances created had been finished off.

 He can take as well as make

 The other assisters in the league simply do not score at the same rate as Sancho either.
-Müller has eight goals to his name.
-Sancho has scored 17.
-Only Lewandowski (34) and Leipzig's Timo Werner (28) have more, and they're centre-forwards, even if the latter has moved deeper and wider as the season has progressed.
+Only Lewandowski (34) and Leipzig's Timo Werner (28) fired home more in 2019/20, and they're centre-forwards, even if the latter has moved deeper and wider as the season has progressed.